GameWorkstore/google-protobuf/ProtobufUnitySDK/Assets/Package/README.md

 > brew install protoc-gen-go

+While the package contains solutions to fix PATH by itself, if you run into problems, follow this advice:

-Brew must simlink both binaries on /usr/local/bin folder, check if any error appears while compiling.
+Brew must simlink both protoc and protoc-gen-go binaries into /usr/local/bin folder.
+Use the button on preferences to debug your PATH variable and see which folders are available.
+Fixing this should get rid of any binary not found errors appearing while compiling.

 # Configuring